 If you were to make a list of all the metals used in construction applications, that list would get pretty long, pretty fast.
 Metals are a choice building material for those looking to create strong, long-lasting structures that are both durable and sustainable.
-And steel fits the bill.
+And steel fits that bill perfectly.

-Around the world, steel is one of the most recycled materials.
+Steel is one of the most recycled materials around the world.
 Remarkably, recycled steels retain equivalent strength and durability to their non-recycled counterparts.
-In fact, much of the steel used in the construction industry today has been recycled multiple times.
+In fact, much of the steel that the construction industry uses has been recycled multiple times.

-While many types and grades of steel are regularly used in construction, there is one that lends a particular set of benefits to designers, builders, and developers alike: cold rolled steel.
-Today, we’re taking a hard look at the use of cold rolled steel in the construction industry.
-But before we dive in, let’s cover a bit about this steel variety.
+While many types and grades of steel are a regular component in construction, there is one that lends a particular set of benefits to designers, builders, and developers alike: cold rolled steel.
+What is cold rolled steel, and what is cold rolled steel used for?
+Let’s take a look at the formation process behind this material, and its uses in the construction industry.

 What is Cold Rolled Steel?

-Cold rolled steel, commonly referred to as cold-formed steel, is a steel variety that gets its name from the process it undergoes.
-Typically, when we discuss steel varieties, it’s by types (stainless, carbon, tool, alloy), or it’s by grade.
-But with cold rolled steel, it’s about the process that’s used to finish the steel.
+Cold rolled steel, commonly referred to as cold-formed steel, is a steel variety that gets its name from its manufacturing process.
+Typically, when we discuss steel varieties, it’s by type (stainless, carbon, tool, alloy) or by grade.
+But with cold rolled steel, it’s about the process that manufacturers use to finish the steel.

-The cold rolling process uses steel that has been hot rolled and cooled.
-Once it has been cooled, it is then re-rolled at room temperature.
+Cold rolling involves cooling steel that’s already been through the hot rolling process.
+Once it’s been cooled, it’s then re-rolled at room temperature.
 As the material is cold rolled, power rollers apply tension.
-This tension causes the steel to become thinner and harder.
-The process also helps to achieve more exact dimensions and better surface qualities.
+This tension causes the material to become thinner and harder.
+The process also helps produce more exact dimensions and better surface qualities.

-Cold rolled steel is known for being extremely ductile and is the material of choice in applications where material needs to hold tight tolerances and retain few surface imperfections.
+Cold rolled steel is extremely ductile and is universally the material of choice in applications where material needs to maintain tight tolerances while retaining few surface imperfections.
 After forming, cold rolled steel is non-creeping, meaning it retains its shape exceptionally well.
 Cold rolled steel doesn’t split or absorb moisture, and it’s resistant to both pests and fire.

 Additionally, today’s cold rolled steel contains at least 25% recycled material, and at the end of its useable life, it is 100% recyclable.
 This makes cold rolled steel desirable for sustainability purposes as well.

-The physical properties of cold rolled steel make it ideal building material within many different environments, even those prone to high winds and earthquakes.
+The physical properties of cold rolled steel make it an ideal building material within many different environments, especially those prone to high winds and earthquakes.
 But cold-formed steel’s benefits to the construction industry don’t stop there.
-It is lighter than comparable building materials, making it easier to ship, handle, and assemble.
+It’s lighter than comparable building materials, making it easier to ship, handle, and assemble.
 And as we referenced above, cold rolled steel requires less material for equivalent or greater strength.
 This means less material is required overall.